 In the past 25 years, the IRR of ETFs tracking S&P 500 is only around 7.5%.
 If you use sub-brokerage or buy non-US ETFs that track the S&P 500, transaction fee and handling cost combined (this is the mathematics of the first grade of elementary school, I won’t calculate it for you all), it will cost you around 1.5% of unnecessary costs.
 Then you only have about 6% of the reward left.
 You waste 20% of capital, it’s a big number!
 If you hold it for many years and include long-term compound interest, it will be much more than 20%!

-Finally, I want to quote Seth Karaman’s famous quote ends with “If you can’t beat the market, be the marke.”
+Finally, I would like to quote Seth.
+Callaman’s famous quote ends with “If you can’t beat the market, make yourself the market.”

 - “Most investors should invest ETFs tracking broader market“